 12. Customer.io: Best Developer-Friendly Engagement Platform

-Best for: SaaS companies with technical teams.
+Best for: SaaS companies with technical teams that need granular control over event-based messaging.

 What it does